 Midwest Banjo Camp offers highly specialized classes with subjects tailored to the expertise of our faculty.
 Most of our classes are "hands-on," meaning that teachers have a set of skills or a tune or two in mind to impart, and that students should have their instruments in hand during class.
 Following is a list of popular banjo classes from previous years.
-To give you an even better idea, check out our 2017 Midwest Banjo Camp Schedule
+Check out our 2018 Camp Schedule

 - Intro to Round Peak Clawhammer

 - How to Play with Fiddlers: Concepts & Strategies

 - The Clawhammer Styles of Fields & Wade Ward